-Q&A on Ice and Compression Pump Wrap for Shoulder Pain Relief
+Q&A on the Shoulder Pain Ice and Compression Wrap

 - How does it work?
 The shoulder ice brace holds a frozen gel pack against the shoulder and it comes with a pump bulb that inflates the sleeve, applying compression to your sore shoulder.
 This eases pain, inflammation and edema (swelling).